voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

-### 1.2.2 What Will the Software Product Do <a name="1.2.2-what-will-the-software-product-do" />
+### <b>1.2.2 What Will the Software Product Do</b> <a name="1.2.2-what-will-the-software-product-do" />
-This is a description of what the product to be produced will do.
-- The product, the myJym app, will assist users in creating workouts, executing a workout and connecting with trainers.
+The server will allow users to connect to the database.
+The database will house the information required for the app to run.
+The product, the myJym app, will assist users in creating workouts, executing a workout and connecting with trainers.

 <br>

-### 1.2.3 Included Core Features <a name="1.2.3-included-core-features" />
+### <b>1.2.3 Included Core Features</b> <a name="1.2.3-included-core-features" />
 This is a table outlining the main features of the app with a brief description of what the feature is.
 | Feature | Description                                                          |
 |---------|----------------------------------------------------------------------|